 - Developing an integrated value-based model for cancer care delivery in the federal prison system that leverages tele-oncology for survivorship care.

 Dr. Oladeru is an exceptional early career researcher who has authored several publications on health disparities in prisons in high-profile journals including The Lancet and Health Affairs and is advancing her work to deliver quality cancer care for incarcerated individuals with support from the ROI.
-Her impressive record and ambitious research plans made her an ideal candidate for the James D. Cox Resident’s Research Award, which is presented to an outstanding radiation oncology resident researcher.
+She completed her residency at the Harvard Radiation Oncology Program in 2021 and is now an assistant professor at the University of Florida, Gainesville.
+Her impressive record and ambitious research plans made her an ideal candidate in 2020 for the James D. Cox Research Award, which is presented to an outstanding radiation oncology resident researcher.
 “Dr. Oladeru embodies everything that I had hoped for in the first recipient of the James D. Cox Resident’s Research Award winner,” says Ritsuko Komaki-Cox, MD, FASTRO, who established the award in memory of her late husband.
 “The future of radiation oncology is bright because of researchers like Dr. Oladeru who are pushing the field forward by addressing disparities so that all patients have access to radiation therapy as part of high-quality comprehensive cancer care.
 We all need to teach the next generation not only the knowledge of cancer research and treatment but also how to treat patients and their families with our sympathy and kindness.”